 This mindset is a prerequisite to divining the meaning of biblical prophecies, which are less about the future and more about the past and what we need to learn from it.
 And there is no better illustration of this principle than the second oracle of Simeon chronicled in Luke.

 As mandated by Exodus 13:2 and the statutes of Israel, the first-born son of every Jewish family had to be presented at the Temple in Jerusalem 40 days after birth.
-This practice harks back to Abel’s sacrifice of the firstling of the flock and the slaying of Egypt’s firstborn sons as a means of the Israelites’ deliverance.
+This practice harks back to Abel’s sacrifice of the firstling of the flock; the slaying of firstborn sons of the Egyptians was the means the Israelites were delivered from captivity.
 In earlier, pagan times, the first male had often been sacrificed to the tribal god, as the first-fruit of the family.
 Hebrew law adapted this primitive custom by demanding the offering of five shekels, in order to “redeem” or buy back the child from God, to whom his life was owed.

 Thus, Joseph and Mary dutifully took the Christ child to Jerusalem to present him to the Lord.
 And they brought with them the requisite purification offering: two turtledoves/young pigeons.
 On this occasion, an upright and devout Jew called Simeon, who looked forward to the deliverance of Israel, met them in the Temple.
 It had been revealed to him that he would not die without seeing “the Lord’s Christ.”
 Taking the child in his arms, he pronounced his first oracle, which takes the form of a canticle or hymn: